Zuehlke/security-onboarding/javascript_basics/js_standard_library/js_standard_library.md

     txt.split(",");  // Split on commas

+## Regex ##

 	//The match() method searches a string for a match against a regular expression,
-	//Returns the matches, as an Array object.

-    var str = "The rain in SPAIN stays mainly in the plain"; var res = str.match(/ain/g);
+	//Returns the matches, as an Array object. var str = "The rain in SPAIN stays mainly in the plain"; var res = str.match(/ain/g);

 ## Math Functions ##